stanford-cs248/project/README.md

 ## Due dates

-1. The project proposal is due __Thu March 4__ 11:59:59 PM, but feel encouraged to submit earlier to get quicker feedback.
+1. The project proposal is due __Thu March 4__ 11:59:59 PM, but feel __strongly encouraged__ to submit earlier to get quicker feedback.
 2. Your final project writeup and demo video is due on __Thursday March 18th__ at 11:59 PM.  **You cannot use late days for the final project!**

 The project proposal deadline is "soft" in that we strongly encourage you to submit a proposal, but the proposal is not graded.
-The propose of the proposal is to give you an opportunity to put your plans down on paper so you can get feedback from the staff about whether the project is too easy or too hard before it is too late.
+The purpose of the project proposal is to give you an opportunity to put your plans down on paper so you can get feedback from the staff about whether the project is too easy or too hard before it is too late.
 The writeup and video deadlines are hard deadlines --- there are no late days.

 ## Summary